BBCNI/Interminimal/README.md

 ## Fat Strings

-We represent multilingual content as objects that have ISO 639-1 language codes as keys and corresponding translated text as values.
+We represent multilingual content as objects that have IETF BCP 47 language codes as keys and corresponding translated text as values.
 Internally Interminimal casts fat strings into `TString` objects.

 Here's a simple example: